-- 1. The act was carried out as part of a widespread or systematic attack directed against a group of civilians. - 2.
-The perpetrator knew that the act was part of or intended the act to be part of a widespread or systematic attack against a group of civilians (Manan 2006).
+- 1. The act was carried out as part of a widespread or systematic attack directed at a group of civilians. - 2.
+The perpetrator knew that the act was part of or intended to be part of a widespread or systematic attack against a group of civilians (Manan 2006).

-Researchers argue that the state's obligations, especially the government's, regarding gross human rights violations, especially those committed by the OPM in Papua, are actually more specific according to national law.
+Researchers argue that the state's obligations, especially the government's, regarding gross human rights violations, especially those committed by the OPM in Papua, are more specific according to national law.
 Human rights based on the 1945 Constitution of the Republic of Indonesia concerning human rights are placed separately in Chapter XA, Article 28, letters a to j.
-If we look at Article 28 letter i paragraph (4) it clearly states that "protection, promotion, and fulfillment of human rights are the responsibility of the state, especially the government".
-Based on this, the state is burdened with the obligation to protect human rights, especially the rights regulated in Article 28 letter i of the 1945 Constitution of the Republic of Indonesia.
+Article 28 letter i paragraph (4) clearly states that "protection, promotion, and fulfillment of human rights are the responsibility of the state, especially the government."
+Based on this, the state is burdened with the obligation to protect human rights, especially the rights regulated in Article 28 letter i of the 1945 Constitution of Indonesia.

-The urgency of determining the OPM as a perpetrator of gross human rights violations in Indonesia must be a concern for the government and law enforcement because it will be in line with effective implementation steps in the legal field to respect and uphold human rights.
-This determination can affect the OPM's desire to become an independent country that always spreads hoax news to the UN or foreign media regarding human rights violations by the Indonesian government even though there are many heinous crimes committed against civilians in Papua.
-The urgency of the determination also aims to provide bargaining power to the outside world or in the UN general assembly regarding the stigma of gross human rights violations that have so far only been labeled to the TNI or Polri, even though it is the OPM that has committed many gross human rights violations against civilians.
-Does the determination have to wait for hundreds or even thousands of more victims before being declared a gross human rights violation?
-Of course, it is a question mark for researchers to see the existence of Komnas HAM, whether it is unwilling, unable, or does not dare to determine or recommend OPM as a perpetrator of gross human rights violations in Indonesia.
+The urgency of determining the OPM as a perpetrator of gross human rights violations in Indonesia must be a concern for the government and law enforcement because it will be in line with effective implementation steps in the legal field to respect and uphold the human rights.
+This determination can affect the OPM's desire to become an independent country that always spreads hoax news to the UN or foreign media regarding human rights violations by the Indonesian government, even though there are many heinous crimes committed against civilians in Papua.
+The urgency of the determination also aims to provide bargaining power to the outside world or in the UN General Assembly regarding the stigma of gross human rights violations that have so far only been labeled to the TNI or Polri, even though it is the OPM that has committed many gross human rights violations against civilians.
+Does the determination have to wait for hundreds or even thousands of victims before being declared a gross human rights violation?
+It is a question for researchers to see whether Komnas HAM is unwilling, unable, or does not dare to determine or recommend OPM as a perpetrator of gross human rights violations in Indonesia.

-In the process of investigation and inquiry by Komnas HAM and the Attorney General's Office, if OPM's crimes have met the elements of gross human rights violations, they should be tried in a Human Rights Court, either permanent or Adhoc.
-If in the process of investigation or inquiry, Komnas HAM and the Attorney General's Office do not find evidence that gross human rights violations have occurred, they can be transferred to the General Court.
-Currently, the resolution of cases carried out by OPM only uses the general criminal law approach regulated in the Criminal Code so that the trial is also through the General Court, which according to researchers, the sanctions or criminal threats for OPM as perpetrators of heinous crimes still tend to be light and not yet burdensome.
+In the process of investigation and inquiry by Komnas HAM and the Attorney General's Office, if OPM's crimes meet the elements of gross human rights violations, they should be tried in a Human Rights Court, either permanent or adhoc.
+If, in the process of investigation or inquiry, Komnas HAM and the Attorney General's Office do not find evidence that gross human rights violations have occurred, they can be transferred to the General Court.
+Currently, the resolution of cases carried out by the OPM only uses the general criminal law approach regulated in the Criminal Code, so the trial is also through the General Court.
+According to researchers, sanctions or criminal threats for OPM as perpetrators of heinous crimes still tend to be light and not yet burdensome.
 In fact, the many crimes beyond the limits of humanity committed by the OPM against civilians have fulfilled the elements of serious human rights violations or are considered international crimes and should be tried in the appropriate court, namely the Human Rights Court, because the sanctions will be more severe for perpetrators of crimes with the threat of the death penalty or a maximum of 25 years in prison.